omhafez/shabaka/README.md

 make them the default versions of those applications.

 ‣ Any issues installing will be minor.
-Please email omhafez@ucdavis.edu for help.
+Please email omhafez34@gmail.com for help.

 ### INSTRUCTIONS FOR UBUNTU *(15 minutes)*